repomatic.github package

 • Pull requests — All PR-creating jobs.

-• Dependabot alerts — Renovate vulnerability alert reading.
+• Dependabot alerts — fix-vulnerable-deps reads vulnerability alerts.

 • Metadata — Required for all fine-grained token API operations.